 Chapters in the IFC host structured informal and formal recruitment events over a two-week period at the beginning of each semester.
 Students can speak directly with members of an organization, participate in social and service activities, and learn about the values and history of the individual fraternities.

 Students can choose to attend events at whichever fraternities they are interested, and the fraternities will extend bids for membership to individuals whom they would like to be brothers.
-The complete IFC recruitment schedule will be posted in the Campus Center and on the IFC Facebook Page.
+The complete IFC recruitment schedule will be available through organizations’ Instagram pages.

 Join a Multicultural Greek Council (MGC) Fraternity or Sorority

 Recruitment for the MGC does not always occur during a scheduled recruitment period.
 Rather, organizations hold informational sessions for prospective members to learn more about the chapter.
 They also ask individuals to participate in the social, cultural, and educational programming as well as community service activities of the individual fraternities and sororities.